Qrofeus/Soduko_Generator_Solver/README.md

 ## Program Explanation

-- Running the /Shrinking_Square_Algorithm/SudokuGridGenerator.java file generates 500 unique sudoku boards and stores them in /Sudoku_Grids directory
+- Running the `/Shrinking_Square_Algorithm/SudokuGridGenerator.java` file generates 500 unique sudoku boards and stores them in `/Sudoku_Grids` directory.
-- Running the /main.py file select one of the generated sudoku grids and creates a playable board.
+- Running the `/main.py` file select one of the generated sudoku grids and creates a playable board.

 ## Features WIP